Official: Oakland mayor bungled police sex misconduct probe

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+“Although they took the appropriate step of hiring an outside attorney to investigate this issue many months passed with no investigative progress, and there is no evidence city leaders pressed to ensure this troubling and important question was being answered,” wrote Swanson, who was appointed by a federal judge who oversees the police department as part of a decades-old lawsuit settlement.

-Schaaf’s spokesman Michael Hunt did not immediately return a telephone message left Wednesday.
+Schaaf’s spokesman, Michael Hunt, did not immediately return a telephone message left Wednesday seeking comment.

+Swanson’s report faults police for failing to launch a serious investigation into a teenager’s claims she had sex with as many as two dozen officers beginning when she was 16.

+Criminal investigators initially closed their probe after a strained, two-hour interview with the victim, who gave muddled and conflicting accounts.